bc-luke/lagom/docs/manual/scala/guide/cluster/ReadSideCassandra.md

 The other method on the `ReadSideProcessor` is `buildHandler`.
 This is responsible for creating the [ReadSideHandler](api/index.html#com/lightbend/lagom/scaladsl/persistence/ReadSideProcessor.ReadSideHandler) that will handle events.
 It also gives the opportunity to run two callbacks, one is a global prepare callback, the other is a regular prepare callback.

-[CassandraReadSide](api/index.html#com/lightbend/lagom/scaladsl/persistence/cassandra/CassandraReadSide) has a `builder` method for creating a builder for these handlers, this builder will create a handler that will automatically handle readside offsets for you.
+[CassandraReadSide](api/index.html#com/lightbend/lagom/scaladsl/persistence/cassandra/CassandraReadSide) has a `builder` method for creating a builder for these handlers, this builder will create a handler that will automatically handle read-side offsets for you.
 It can be created like so:

 @[create-builder](code/docs/home/scaladsl/persistence/CassandraBlogEventProcessor.scala)